 Corona Museum

 The Museum was established, and is still maintained, by a team of volunteers who give of their time, belongings passed down over the generations and, mostly, their love of the community.
-The building underwent renovation during the winter of 2018-2019 and the exhibits were updated.
+The building underwent renovation during the winter of 2018-2019 and again in 2025.
+The exhibits are regularly updated and reflect the many cultures and ways of life that make Corona the showcase of historic Lincoln County.

 Read more about Corona's history.